reiver/reiver-lexical-hypothesis/README.md

 > Bella usually does a thorough job.

-> Charles is usually original, and often comes up with new ideas.
+> Charlie is usually original, and often comes up with new ideas.

 > Tina is sometimes shy, and inhibited.